DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 Alright I played it for a while and here's my feedback:

 ### Difficulty
 - Right now, I think the arena feels a little too hard.
 And no, I'm not just bad at the game.
 Here are some possible fixes
 	- The guns need to be more powerful
 	- The melee enemies need to be a *teeny* bit slower
 	- There need to be less enemies altogether
+	- The enemies need to do less damage
+- Whichever one of these we choose (if we do choose one), we have to make sure the rest of the game still feels good after the change.
+We wouldn't want the apartment level to feel too easy cuz of something we do here.

+### Movement
 -